How to install NixOS with LUKS disk encryption

 I’ve done a NixOS server installation before.
 This time, I’m doing a client installation with LUKS disk encryption.

 Actually, it’s quite simple.
-If you are using the graphical installer, you can choose Encryption
+If you are using the graphical installer, you can choose Encryption in the Partition section and set a password.

 If you want to install NixOS via the command line, you can follow the steps below.
 These steps are based on this excellent step-by-step guide with the necessary commands, which I found very helpful in making this note.